History of La Liga in Timeline

 2023: La Liga Rebrands with New Logo and Sponsor

-In 2023, La Liga rebranded itself with a new logo and sponsor, with EA (Electronic Arts) replacing Santander.
-The Primera and Segunda Divisions are now named LaLiga EA Sports and LaLiga Hypermotion, starting in the 2023-24 season.
+In 2023, La Liga rebranded itself with a new logo and a new sponsor, EA (Electronic Arts), replacing Santander.
+The Primera and Segunda Divisions were renamed LaLiga EA Sports and LaLiga Hypermotion.

 2023: Teams Promoted to La Liga

-In 2023, Leganés and Real Valladolid were directly promoted to La Liga from the 2023-24 Segunda División, and Espanyol won the promotion play-off.
+In 2023, Leganés and Real Valladolid were directly promoted to La Liga, and Espanyol won the promotion play-off.

-Since 2023, La Liga has been sponsored by Electronic Arts and is known as LaLiga EA Sports.
+Since 2023, Electronic Arts has sponsored La Liga, and the league is now known as LaLiga EA Sports.

-As of 2024, La Liga is ranked third in the UEFA coefficient rankings, based on performances in European competitions over the past five seasons, placing it behind the English Premier League and Italian Serie A.
+As of 2024, La Liga is ranked third in the UEFA coefficient rankings, reflecting performances in European competitions over the previous five seasons, trailing behind the English Premier League and Italian Serie A.